pbinj/pbj/docs/writing-docs.md

 ## Code Examples

 Code examples are crucial for good documentation.
 In PBinJ, we use a special system to ensure our code examples are always up-to-date and working.
+This is done through the use of the `markdown-loader.ts` [vite](https://vitejs.dev/) plugin.
+It attempts to transpile and run each example as a [vitest](https://vitest.dev/).
+If it fails, the build will fail.
+It should ensure that all our code examples are valid and up-to-date with the current version of PBinJ.
+In addition it ensures that the sentax is correct.

 ### Basic Code Examples

 For basic code examples that don't need to be tested, use the standard Markdown code block syntax with the `ts` language identifier.
+Use this for examples that are showing code contracts or otherwise would be invalid typescript.
+In general this should not be used and `typescript` should be used.

 ### Testable Code Examples